MJAlexander/fb-migration-bayes/README.md

 # A Bayesian model to produce nowcasts of migrant stocks using Facebook and ACS data

 Code and materials for 'Combining social media and survey data to nowcast migrant stocks in the United States'.
-Preprint is here: https://arxiv.org/abs/2003.02895
+Open access paper is here: https://link.springer.com/article/10.1007%2Fs11113-020-09599-3

+Citation:
+> Alexander, M., Polimis, K. & Zagheni, E. Combining Social Media and Survey Data to Nowcast Migrant Stocks in the United States.
+Popul Res Policy Rev (2020). https://doi.org/10.1007/s11113-020-09599-3

 Overview
 =======